Holašovice – from Ghost Village to World Fame

 one white house with blue ornaments and one pink with grey ornaments on the facades and a lot of geraniums hanging from the windows, houses in UNESCO village Holasovice

-What is Folk Baroque architecture?
+What Is South Bohemian Folk Baroque Architecture?

 Folk Baroque or Rural Baroque is an architectural style typical for the villages in Central Europe, and specifically in South Bohemia, which you won’t find anywhere else.
 It emerged in the 1820s and reached its height in the 1860s when the rural areas of Central Europe were thriving.
-The farmers were tearing down their wooden houses and barns and building more stable brick ones.
-The gables of the houses are beautifully decorated with volutes and other stylized ornaments depicting the owner’s initials or profession.

 a spiral stucco ornament in yellow on a green background; a volute detail